ceres-solver/ceres-solver/docs/source/nnls_solving.rst

    residual evaluation.
 This number is not equal to :member:`Solver::Summary::num_threads_given` if none of `OpenMP`, `TBB` or `CXX11_THREADS` is available.

-.. member:: int Solver::Summary::num_linear_solver_threads_given

-   **This field is deprecated and is scheduled to be removed in 1.15.0.** :member:`Solver::Summary::num_threads_given` should be used instead.
-In the interim the value of this field will be the same as :member:`Solver::Summary::num_threads_given`.

-   Number of threads requested by the user for solving the trust region problem.

-.. member:: int Solver::Summary::num_linear_solver_threads_used

-   **This field is deprecated and is scheduled to be removed in 1.15.0.** :member:`Solver::Summary::num_threads_used` should be used instead.
-In the interim the value of this field will be the same as :member:`Solver::Summary::num_threads_used`.

-   Number of threads actually used by the solver for solving the trust region problem.
-This number is not equal to :member:`Solver::Summary::num_linear_solver_threads_given` if none of `OpenMP`, `TBB` or `CXX11_THREADS` is available.

 .. member:: LinearSolverType Solver::Summary::linear_solver_type_given